How Do I Love Thee? (Sonnet 43)

-I wanted to post this poem for all those that I love, including my wonderful readers.
-I think that my favorite part of this poem is “if God choose, I shall but love thee better after death.”
+I wanted to post this poem for all those I love, including my wonderful readers.
+I think my favorite part of this poem is “if God choose, I shall but love thee better after death.”
 How wonderful is that line.
-We know that all things will be greater in heaven than on earth, so to be able to love better after death, implies to me that the love in life is as great a love as can be imagined.
+We know all things will be greater in heaven than on earth, so to be able to love better after death implies to me that the love in life is as great a love as can be imagined.
 Only in heaven could it be greater.
 That’s a powerful statement of love.
-I have family and friends that I love with all of my heart, and I hope that one day I will find that love in a romantic way.
-If you have found that love, I admire you and am jealous.
-If you haven’t, then I hope that you too will find it someday.
+I have family and friends whom I love with all of my heart, and I hope one day I will find love in a romantic way.
+If you have found that kind of love, I admire you and am jealous.
+If you haven’t, then I hope you too will find it someday.

 For those like me who are single on Valentine’s Day, it can seem so lonely, but there is one thing I have learned over the years: you must love yourself.
 Before you can truly love someone else, you have to first love yourself.
 If there are things about yourself you don’t love, you will never allow yourself to be loved in the way we all deserve to be loved.
 So love yourself, and allow yourself to be loved, too.
 To ultimately answer Browning’s question, “How do I love thee?”
 I must love myself first so I can love you more.